IHE/RAD.IRA/input/pagecontent/rad-x7.md

 The Manager shall receive and validate the message.

-The Manager shall remove the Sender and its subscribed events from the session.
+The Manager shall remove the Subscriber and its subscribed events from the session.

 The Manager shall terminate the websocket connection and delete the websocket identifier.
 The Manager shall not reuse the websocket identifier for other future subscriptions.

 #### 2:3.X7.4.2 Unsubscribe Session Response Message

-The Manager sends a response message describing the message outcome to the Sender.
+The Manager sends a response message describing the message outcome to the Subscriber.

 ##### 2:3.X7.4.2.1 Trigger Events